-Approximately 84% of the Endowment money is currently managed by Fidelity Investments as part of over $4 billion of Endowment money they manage.
-About 70% of the Fidelity managed money is invested in 17 stock funds and 30% is invested in 6 bond funds.
+The Endowment money is currently managed by a large investment company.
+About 70% of the managed money is invested in stock funds and 30% is invested in bond funds.
 The allocation is intended to let us benefit from an upswing in stock values while being protected from a downswing.

 Why Give to Endowment?

 As Christians we are taught that all that we have comes from God as a blessing.
 We are commanded to share our blessings and give generously.
 Giving to Endowment allows us to give back to God a little of what God has given us and helps insure the continued ministry and missions of our church.